Best FHSAs in Canada: Where to get the new first home savings account

 Good to note: MoneySense named Questwealth Portfolios the best robo-advisor for frugal investors in 2023.

-RBC began offering an FHSA through RBC Direct Investing (its online brokerage) and RBC InvestEase (its robo-advisor platform) on April 20, 2023.
+RBC offers its FHSA through RBC Direct Investing (its online brokerage) and RBC InvestEase (its robo-advisor platform).
 You can also open the account through RBC online banking, on the bank’s mobile app, or by speaking with a financial advisor at a branch.
 There’s no minimum balance required to open an FHSA.

 With RBC InvestEase—MoneySense’s 2023 pick for the best robo-advisor for investors who like things simple—funds are automatically invested once the account balance reaches $100.
 Customers are charged an annual management fee of 0.5% on the investment balance, plus applicable sales tax and a management expense ratio on exchange-traded funds (ETFs).

 With RBC Direct Investing, there are no FHSA maintenance fees.
-Customers can currently invest in stocks, options, bonds, ETFs and GICs, and the bank is aiming to add mutual funds to the list in the near future.
+Customers can currently invest in stocks, options, bonds, mutual funds, ETFs and GICs.
 Account holders are charged $9.95 in commission fees for trading stocks and ETFs.

-“The only added quirk right now is that your number one choice simply may not be an option if they are not yet offering it,” Hector says.
+“The only added quirk right now is that your number one choice simply may not be an option if they are not yet offering it,” Hector said earlier this year.
 “Unless you have a home purchase coming up in the near term, you might just want to wait a little bit longer and open it up at your preferred location.”

 As more FHSAs become available, consider these factors before opening the account: